 Extra padding around the ankles helps cushion your feet while you’re seated in your kayak.

 Verified users have given the NRS Paddle an excellent 4.5-star rating for its quality, durability, and versatility.

-Is the NRS Paddle for You?
+Is the NRS Paddle the best kayaking shoes for You?

 - Very warm

 - Sizes for men and women

 - Water can get inside if you put the shoes deep in water, but the comfort will remain.

 - High-top, low-profile design provides outstanding warmth and protection without bulk

 - Wide opening with gusset-backed YKK zip entry makes them easy to put on and take off

 - 3mm Terraprene neoprene with heat-reflecting titanium adhesive keep feet warm